usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Wir Zwei Allein_, by Läuten der Seele
+- _Hillbilly Ragas_, by Sir Richard Bishop
+- _Amasia: Anamibia Sessions 2_, by Melvin Gibbs
+- _You Run Through the World Like An Open Razor_, by Bruise Blood
+- _Canaan Land_, by Elijah Minnelli, Dennis Bovell
+- _Hey Zombie_, by Hey Colossus
+- _Ghost Town_, by Lankum
+- _SPAGHETTI_, by LE SSERAFIM
+- _Berghain_, by ROSALÍA, Björk, Yves Tumor
+- _Time Inside the Violet_, by The Soft Pink Truth
 - _I Try To Rage Against It_, by Brahm
 - _hermit_, by hermit
 - _i still feel it, crawling, under my skin._, by Gravess